siamalekpour/polaris-interview/README.md

 We want you to create an application that lists Trips via a template and API.
 The Trip can be as detailed as you wish to make it with the end goal of being able to view all of the existing trips via `https://127.0.0.1:8000/` and via the API at `https://127.0.0.1:8000/api/`

 ## When you're finished
-Once you're ready to submit, you can create a pull request:
+Once you're ready to submit, you can create a pull request on the github project page.

-`git request-pull your_branch_name https://github.com/gadventures/polaris-interview master`

 We'll be notified, and then we can look it over.